microsoft/bobsql/demos/sqlmidemo/optimize/readme.md

 - Start/Stop Instance
 - Built-in High Availability

-## Look at optimization using the Azure Portal
+## Save costs with Azure Hybrid Benefit

 1. Using the Azure Portal under Compute + Storage show the costs differences that are dynamically changed between **Pay-as-you-go** and **Azure Hybrid Benefit**.

+## Stop/Stop Instance

+You can stop an Azure SQL Managed Instance and save costs on compute and SQL licensing.
+In the Azure Portal you can select **Stop** at the top of the overview page to stop the instance at any time and select **Start** to restart it.

-1. Using the Azure Portal see how there is a method at the top of the portal page for the Managed Instance to Stop t.
-Stopping a Managed Instance will stop billing for compute and SQL licensing until it is restarted.
-On the left hand menu select Start/Stop schedule to show how you can create a schedule of when to stop and start the instance.
+You can also create a schedule to stop and start the instance.
+On the left-hand menu in the Azure Portal for the Azure SQL Managed Instance, select **Start/Stop Schedule**.
+Then create a schedule (even per day) for when to stop and start again your instance.

 ## Built-in High Availability

 Even though we did not setup a failover cluster, the General Purpose Service Tier has built-in high availability.
-See a visual for how this works in the slides of the demo at XXXXXX.
+Learn more at <https://learn.microsoft.com/azure/azure-sql/database/high-availability-sla>